LSSTDESC/BlendingToolKit/docs/source/install.rst

 ------------------------------
 BTK includes the Scarlet deblender as one of its ``Deblender`` classes.
 This means that you can easily run the Scarlet deblender on BTK blends.

-First you need to install the ``scarlet`` package, which is not installed by default as ``scarlet`` is not in PyPI.
+To use this functionality you need to install the ``scarlet`` package, which is not installed by default as ``scarlet`` is not in PyPI.
 You can install scarlet by following the instructions here: `<https://pmelchior.github.io/scarlet/install.html>`_.